7 Wonders

 • quite a lot to get your head around, but a good manual

-• every game’s different – with different styles & strategies
+• every game’s different

-• very short set up
+• short set up time

 • strategic thinking is going to help